nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuideV0.0.md

 	Click on the `Overview` Tab to view all the upcoming tasks sorted by dates.

 ###2.4.
 Editing an existing task
-	Click on the task itself and the pop out window will appear, you are able to edit the Title, Deadline, Priority or Details.
+	Click on the task itself and the pop out window will appear.<br> You will able to edit the Title, Deadline, Priority, Details and Tags.

 ###2.5.
 Finding a task according to specific tags
-	Under the `Priority` tab, the user is able to select or unselect tags by ticking the respective boxes.
-There are 4 default tags,  which are School, Work, Home & CCA.
+	Under the `Priority` tab, the user is able to select or unselect tags by ticking the respective boxes.<br> There are 4 default tags,  which are School, Work, Home & CCA.
    > In addition, the user is able to add his or her own tags by clicking on the “Add Tag” button located at the bottom right hand corner.

 ###2.6.
 Deleting a task
-	Click on the task itself and the pop out window will appear, click on the delete button if the task is no longer applicable to you.
+	Click on the task itself and the pop out window will appear.<br> Click on the delete button if the task is no longer applicable to you.

 ###2.7.
 Viewing the task according to different priorities
-	Click on the `Priority` tab, the task are sorted in 4 different priorities with different colours indicating the level of importance.
+	Click on the `Priority` tab. <br> The tasks are sorted in 4 types of priorities with different colours indicating the level of importance. <br>
 	The user can easily identify the tasks which are more important.

 ###2.8.
 Completion of a task
-	Click on the `...` bar available at the side of the task.
-Select the option of completed and confirm your choice before clearing.
+	Click on the `...` bar available at the side of the task. <br> Select the option of completed and confirm your choice before clearing.

 ###2.9.
 Overdue tasks
 	Under the `Overdue` tab, you can see the list of overdue tasks that you have yet to clear.